New York Among

 By Lewis Nibbelin, Research Writer, Triple-I

-Deals exceeding $1 billion drove insurance industry mergers and acquisitions in 2025, aligning with a surge of artificial intelligence-based megadeals in the broader M&A market, according to PwC’s U.S. Deals 2026 Outlook.
+Deals exceeding $1 billion drove insurance industry mergers and acquisitions (M&A) in 2025, aligning with a surge of artificial intelligence-based megadeals in the broader M&A market, according to PwC’s U.S. Deals 2026 Outlook.
 While total M&A deal value rose to $1.6 trillion through November 30 – the second-highest value ever recorded – the insurance sector remained consistent, though ongoing economic uncertainty could challenge this stability.

 Upward trends emerge